Magdalena Andersson: Leader of the Social Democratic Party

 Andersson was elected Leader of the Swedish Social Democratic Party on 4 November 2021, becoming the party's second female leader after Mona Sahlin.

 On 10 November 2021, the incumbent prime minister Stefan Löfven formally resigned from office.
 As part of the 2021 Swedish government formation, the speaker of the Riksdag held talks with all party leaders on 11 November and shortly after tasked Andersson with forming a government, giving her one week.
 On 23 November, it was announced that Andersson had reached an agreement with the Left Party to support her at the upcoming prime ministerial vote.
 With the Centre Party having previously agreed to support her, Andersson had the support of the required number of MPs to become Sweden's next prime minister.

+In September 2024 it emerged that the Social Democrats subsidiary company Kombispel had used unethical sales tactics targeting elderly and confused individuals.
+Furthur criticism came after it surfaced that some of those involved in the sale could be connected to organized crime.
+In response to these allegations Andersson stated that she was disappointed and angry.
+She also said that action would be taken against the executives at Kombispel.

+Later in 2024 Andersson unveiled a new party platform which included changes like a stricter immigration policy, new proposed measures to combat crime, and plans to strengthen the welfare state.
+She said that the Social Democrats would go into the 2026 general election a renewed party.
+The proposed platform has been described as a return to the party's roots.
+Critics argued that the platform made the Social Democrats too similar to the right wing Tidö parties on some issues.